Ph.D. in Marketing

 Consumer Behavior supporting courses

-Choose at least four of the following courses, with advisor's approval.
+Choose at least five of the following courses, with advisor's approval.

 PSYC 723: Advanced Cognitive Psychology